 What Are The States That Have Free Windshield Replacement?

-As previously mentioned, Florida, Kentucky, and South Carolina don’t have glass deductibles that the auto policyholder must pay in the event of a windshield replacement claim.
-However, this may only be the case if you carry comprehensive coverage in those states.
+However, this may only be true if you carry comprehensive coverage in those states.
 This way, you can have a windshield replacement entirely covered by your car insurance provider.

 How Much Does Windshield Replacement Cost?